codemeta/codemeta/docs/faq.md

 ## What CodeMeta IS

 CodeMeta is a "[Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone)", i.e., a translation medium, for software metadata.
+It provides a [schema crosswalk](https://en.wikipedia.org/wiki/Schema_crosswalk) across different existing software metadata schemas.

 ## What CodeMeta ISN'T